ASCLEPIUS-URV/Mpro-complex-GAE/README.md

 # GAE and Autoencoder
 The Graph Autoencoder and autoencoder can be run from the entry-point file, "Run_Mpro.mat".
 Hyperparameters are in the Configuration_MPro.m
+Regression can be calculated using semantic features, strucutral features, or a combination of both.
+To modify this, comment/uncomment the corresponding variable "r" in the file "Z_Compress.m"